 How to Paint Faux Pumpkins

-I recently shared in a tutorial on how to make white painted pumpkins to make them look more realistic (like the baby boo variety).
+I have a separate tutorial on how to make white painted pumpkins to make them look more realistic (like the baby boo variety).
 Since I started with a white faux pumpkin for this flower arrangement, I only had to do a bit of shading in the creases.

 Shop My Preferred Paints for Adding Texture

-Tip: Before adding any paint, cut the top of the faux pumpkin to create the opening using a craft knife or Versa-Tool.
+Before adding any paint, cut the top of the faux pumpkin to create the opening using a craft knife or Versa-Tool.
+You can then touch up the opening with paint as needed too.

 How to Make Fresh Flowers Last

 For my arrangement, I found a lovely grocery store bouquet that included roses, carnations, daisies, sunflowers, lilies, and green dianthus.
-I love the vibrant fall colors, which are a nice contrast to the neutral fall centerpiece I shared a few weeks ago.
+I love the vibrant fall colors, which are a nice contrast to the neutral fall centerpiece I shared on the blog.

 As your arrangement dries out, you can add water to the floral foam or replace it with a fresh brick.
 Simply remove the flowers, then trim the stems again (always at a 45-degree angle), and reinsert the flowers.